DAGWorks-Inc/hamilton/docs/concepts/customizing-execution.rst

 The block containing `counts` and `url_loaded` will get marked as one task, repeated for each URL in url_loaded, and run on the remote executor (which in this case is the `ThreadPoolExecutor`).

-Also, note that adapters are not supported in this driver, and instead will be replaced by a fix of functionality that will form a superset of the current capabilities of the adapter, including execution/graph construction hooks.

-The rest of the driver is largely similar to the old driver -- same arguments and same return types.